Lee Valley

 Refreshments

-The centre boasts a well-appointed Brew Street Kitchen and Terrace Bar & Café, ideal for relaxing after a paddle or watching the action unfold on the rapids.
+The centre boasts a well-appointed Brew Street Kitchen and Terrace Bar & Café, ideal for relaxing after a paddle or watching the action unfold on the white water course.
 They serve freshly prepared hot meals like lasagne and fish & chips, alongside lighter bites such as sausage rolls and soup.
 Visitors can also enjoy a wide selection of hot and cold drinks—coffee, iced tea, still and sparkling soft drinks—and there’s even a licensed bar for a refreshing tipple.
 Seating is available both inside and on a pleasant outdoor terrace overlooking the water, making it a perfect spot to unwind or enjoy a treat—don’t forget the ice cream!

 Facilities